THOMASELOVE/431-classes-2023/class25/README.md

     - A [YouTube Playlist of the Fall 2022 list of favorite songs](https://youtube.com/playlist?list=PL1WkTI58HjchPCLLYcV3q48LluH5z8aeN) (which includes two of my favorites) is also available.
 4. Once you've submitted Quiz 2, it would be a good time to [update your R packages](https://thomaselove.github.io/431-2023/software.html#updating-your-r-packages).
     - There is a new version of R, version 4.3.2, so you can upgrade if you like at <https://cran.case.edu/>, but I'm fine with you sticking with version 4.3.1 through the end of 2023.
-6. Some [End of Class Logistics information](https://github.com/THOMASELOVE/431-classes-2023/blob/main/class26/README.md#end-of-class-logistics) is posted to [our Class 26 README](https://github.com/THOMASELOVE/431-classes-2023/blob/main/class26/README.md#end-of-class-logistics).
+5. Some [End of Class Logistics information](https://github.com/THOMASELOVE/431-classes-2023/blob/main/class26/README.md#end-of-class-logistics) is posted to [our Class 26 README](https://github.com/THOMASELOVE/431-classes-2023/blob/main/class26/README.md#end-of-class-logistics).
+6. Today I will demonstrate a little use of functions from the `corrplot` and `ggmice` packages.
+I have added these two packages to [our recommended packages for installation](https://github.com/THOMASELOVE/431-packages/tree/main).
-7. The [R Graphics Cookbook](https://r-graphics.org/) shows some interesting [ways to visualize a correlation matrix](https://r-graphics.org/recipe-miscgraph-corrmatrix), which might be helpful to you.
+    - The [R Graphics Cookbook](https://r-graphics.org/) shows some interesting [ways to visualize a correlation matrix](https://r-graphics.org/recipe-miscgraph-corrmatrix), which might be helpful to you.
+That's the motivation for the `corrplot` package.
+    - [The `ggmice` package](https://amices.org/ggmice/ind) can help you enhance your multiple imputation work with visualizations for incomplete or imputed data.
+I'll try to get some material about it into 432, as well as today's little demonstration.

 ## Remaining Deliverables